EmilyCassel/workOrganizer/README.md

 ## Challenges
 The most notable challenge was making the colors change.
 Even though the “present ” class was assigned to current hour in the blockHourArray.forEach loop of the colorChanges Function the present color did not want to change.
 There were too many equal signs between dataHour and currentHour Another challenge was in the memory function.
-I had a very had time making the taks remain in the textblock when the page was reloaded
+I had a very had time making the tasks remain in the textblock when the page was reloaded

 ## Successes